 It’s flu season, which means many of us are heading to our doctor or local clinic for a flu shot (And if you haven’t, there’s still time!).
-As we continue to battle COVID-19, flu shots are more important than ever before, thanks to the novel coronavirus known as COVID-19.
+As we continue to battle COVID-19, flu shots are more important than ever before.

 But are you one of the few who walks away from your shot feeling like you’ve been punched in the arm?
 Not everyone gets a sore arm, but it is common, and the reason actually may surprise you.

 “Some individuals may develop swelling, a mild, low-grade fever and some moderate pain localized to where they received the shot,” said Devin Minior, MD, chief medical officer for Banner Urgent Care.
 “This is a natural response, and it means that your body's immune system is working to build up a defense against the flu virus.”

 While soreness can be unpleasant, it’s nothing compared to the whole-body pain caused by the flu.

 Here are four tips to relieve flu shot pain:

 - Distract yourself.
 Take a few deep breaths to clear your mind and relax your body and look away to avoid tensing your muscles (Nope!
 Nothing to see here!).
 It may help to also chew some gum or suck on a breath mint.

 - Use a pain reliever (with permission).
 If you are typically pretty sore after your shot, ask your doctor if it’s safe for you to take acetaminophen or ibuprofen before and/or after the shot.